Pacita Abad: Legacy

 Since her death, Abad's works have often been displayed in galleries and museums in the Philippines during the annual Philippine Arts Month and other art festivals.

 In 2019, the Tate Modern in London exhibited Abad's quilted canvas works "Bacongo III-IV" (1986) and "European Mask" (1990).
 In the same year, trapunto paintings by Abad were shown at Frieze London.

 In 2023, the first major retrospective of Abad's work was held.
 The exhibition opened at the Walker Art Center in Minneapolis, curated by Jack Garrity, and traveled to the San Francisco Museum of Modern Art, followed by MoMA PS1 in New York City, and then the Art Gallery of Ontario in Toronto.
 As of 2024, it is the largest museum exhibit in the United States devoted to an Asian American female artist.
 An exhibition of her works titled Colors of My Dream was also presented by the Tina Kim Gallery in New York City in 2023.
 Works by Abad have since been exhibited in the Guggenheim Abu Dhabi and at the 60th Venice Biennale, among others.

 On July 31, 2020, Abad was commemorated with a Google Doodle.

+Her work was included in the exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).